Free training material & self-study guide

 About 20 pages.
 If studying alone, spend at least the next twelve days getting into this material, one skill at a time.

 This CR Trainers Manual is directed to trainers and facilitators and includes training materials, interactive questions and classroom handouts.
 We encourage you to use sections of it to prepare for your face to face contact with groups.
-Click the link above to access files to over 500 pages of rigorous preparation for helping yourself and others to a new way of life, in work-place strategies and social contact.
-A hard copy is also available for purchase on this site.
+Click the Menu item for Free Resources and see the CR Trainers Manual link to over 500 pages of rigorous preparation for helping yourself and others to a new way of life, in work-place strategies and social contact.

 If you need a break from this in-depth study, read from: